hrtcat/hrtcat/other/journal.md

 [USP 381: Closures for Injections](https://www.uspnf.com/sites/default/files/usp_pdf/EN/USPNF/revisions/381_elastomeric_closure_for_injections_rb_notice.pdf)

-I fear I'm wayyy in the weeds on the question regarding how to depyrogenate the rubber stoppers.
+Might be in the weeds on the question regarding how to depyrogenate the rubber stoppers.
 But also, it's a very valid question.
-It seems to be largely overlooked within a DIY setting and in laboratory conditions there are tools to do the testing I'm not able to do.
+It seems to be largely overlooked within a DIY setting and in laboratory conditions there are tools to do the testing we're not able to do.

-I'm going to rest at this point here for now:
+we're going to rest at this point here for now:
 1. Butyl rubber stoppers *might* lose integrity if dry-heat depyrogenated.
 2. Silicone rubber stoppers are *significantly less likely* to lose integrity if dry-heat depyrogenated, due to silicone being strong af.
-3. Using pre-sterilized vials sounds ideal, but there is a major downside of piercing a vial and then putting it in storage.
-I'm unable to find ANY information relating to doing things this way.
+3. Using pre-sterilized vials sounds ideal, but there is a major downside of piercing a vial and then putting it in storage. we're unable to find ANY information relating to doing things this way.

 This makes silicone stoppers sound like the best option.
-Because this is a less common material I feel the need to check compatability with MCT, BA, and BB.
+Because this is a less common material we feel the need to check compatability with MCT, BA, and BB.

 ---